StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/count.md

     +-----------+
 ~~~

-Example 3: Count the number of values in the `category` column while skipping NULL values.
+Example 3: Count the number of values in the `category` column while ignoring NULL values.

 ~~~Plain
 select count(category) from test;